scalawithcats/scala-with-cats/src/pages/case-studies/map-reduce/index.typ

 Scala provides some simple tools to distribute work amongst threads.
-We could use the [parallel collections library][link-parallel-collections] to implement a solution, but let's challenge ourselves by diving a bit deeper and implementing the algorithm ourselves using `Futures`.
+We could use the #href("http://docs.scala-lang.org/overviews/parallel-collections/overview.html")[parallel collections library] to implement a solution, but let's challenge ourselves by diving a bit deeper and implementing the algorithm ourselves using `Futures`.